solana-foundation/developer-content/content/courses/native-onchain-development/cross-program-invocations.md

 - CPIs are performed using the commands `invoke` or `invoke_signed`, with the latter enabling programs to sign on behalf of Program Derived Addresses (PDAs) they own.
-- CPIs allow Solana programs to be fully interoperable, as any public instruction in a program can be invoked by another program via a CPI.
+- CPIs enable Solana programs to be fully interoperable, allowing any instruction handler to be invoked by another program via a CPI.
+- CPIs are commonly used.
+For example, if your program transfers tokens, it will perform a CPI to the Token or Token Extensions programs to execute the transfer.
 - Since the calling program in a CPI does not have control over the accounts or data passed to the invoked program, it's crucial for the invoked program to verify all parameters.
 This ensures that malicious or incorrect data doesn't